 Endoscopy or colonoscopy

-A doctor may use an endoscope or colonoscope (a flexible viewing tube—see Endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more ) to locate the tumor and do a biopsy (remove a tissue sample for examination under a microscope).
-A wireless battery-powered capsule that contains one or two small cameras (see Video Capsule Endoscopy Video Capsule Endoscopy Video capsule endoscopy (wireless video endoscopy) is a procedure in which the person swallows a battery-powered capsule.
+A doctor may use an endoscope or colonoscope (a flexible viewing tube— see Endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more ) to locate the tumor and do a biopsy (remove a tissue sample for examination under a microscope).
+A wireless battery-powered capsule that contains one or two small cameras ( see Video Capsule Endoscopy Video Capsule Endoscopy Video capsule endoscopy (wireless video endoscopy) is a procedure in which the person swallows a battery-powered capsule.
 The capsule contains one or two small cameras, a light, and a transmitter... read more ) can also be used to show tumors of the small intestine, but this technique does not allow the doctor to do a biopsy.

-To determine whether the cancer has spread to other organs, doctors do a computed tomography Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT—see also Computed Tomography (CT)) and magnetic resonance imaging (MRI—see also Magnetic Resonance Imaging (MRI)) scans are good tools for assessing the size and location... read more (CT) scan of the abdomen or endoscopic ultrasonography Ultrasound Scanning (Ultrasonography) of the Abdomen Ultrasound scanning uses sound waves to produce pictures of internal organs (see also Ultrasonography).
+To determine whether the cancer has spread to other organs, doctors do a computed tomography Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT) and magnetic resonance imaging (MRI) scans are good tests for assessing the size and location of abdominal organs.
+Additionally, cancerous (malignant) or noncancerous... read more (CT) scan of the abdomen or endoscopic ultrasonography Ultrasound Scanning (Ultrasonography) of the Abdomen Ultrasound scanning uses sound waves to produce pictures of internal organs (see also Ultrasonography).
 An ultrasound scan can show the size and shape of many organs, such as the liver and pancreas... read more (in which an ultrasound probe is placed on the tip of the endoscope and shows the lining of the digestive tract more clearly than many other tests).

 If the cancer has not spread to other organs, doctors remove it surgically.